Blog/Comparison

-Incredible is a free health intelligence app for iPhone and Apple Watch with readiness scoring, strength training, and CTL/ATL fitness modeling.
+Incredible is a free training app for iPhone and Apple Watch with strength logging, training-load modeling, and daily training context from sleep and vitals.
 TrainingPeaks is the industry-standard endurance training platform with coaching tools, workout planning, and the Performance Management Chart (PMC) that popularized CTL/ATL.
-Both use the same fitness modeling science.
+Both model recorded training at faster and slower rates.
 They serve very different audiences at very different price points.

 At a Glance